 What you might not know is how we differentiate “online magazines” from other forms of digital publishing.
 To make a long story short, online magazines are available through a subscription website.
 They are linear and periodic, have pages, forward and backward navigation, regular frequency, and because it’s built in a fully responsive system, it can be viewed in HTML on any platform from desktop to mobile devices so there are no apps to download.

-Creating an online magazine (one type of digital magazine) gives publications more advantages.
-Some of the highlights: a platform to recycle content and a back issue library, more opportunities for native advertising, and interactive features (which users feel a time-worthy experience).
+Creating an online magazine gives publications more advantages than an app you can sell on a newsstand or app store.
+Some of the highlights: creative ways to price and sell, a platform to recycle content and a back issue library, more opportunities for native advertising, and interactive features (which users feel a time-worthy experience).

 If a print publication truly wants to harness the full potential of digital publishing, online magazines are the creme de la creme.
 But it takes work–you have to put together a specific team to run it successfully.
 This team works directly with the print team, not as a neglected side project.